Right now, it’s especially important to remember employers are responsible for the health and safety of their employees – even when working remotely.

 Don’t let your employee return to the workplace if a household member falls ill

 Your employee must stay at home if a member of their household develops common cold symptoms or a fever.
 They must self-isolate for 10 days, unless they develop symptoms then they must isolate until they are symptom-free.
+Do the Quarantine Check to check what's necessary.
 If your employee cannot work from home, you must continue to pay them their wages.
 You cannot deduct leave hours unless you both agree to this.

 Don’t withhold holiday allowance

 If your employee was abroad for work reasons and cannot work from home during quarantine, you must continue to pay their wages.
-However, if an employee plans to travel for non-work reasons to a higher risk country, advise them it will be their responsibility, in terms of time and costs, to be tested and quarantine on their return.
+However, if an employee plans to travel for non-work reasons to a very high risk country, advise them it will be their responsibility, in terms of time and costs, to follow any quarantine and testing requirements.

 Don’t forget you are responsible for the health and safety of your employees, so follow all the latest developments